anumshk27/TPLPlaces/README.md

 2. Create a file named `Podfile` in your project directory.
 This file defines your project's dependencies.

 3. Edit the `Podfile` and add your dependencies.
-Here is an example which includes the dependencies you need for the TPLMaps SDK for iOS:
+Here is an example which includes the dependencies you need for the TPLPlaces SDK for iOS:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'